 Liberals Sinking Billions Into Used, Problem-Plagued Submarines

-OTTAWA — The Trudeau government plans to sink another couple billion dollars into Canada's four wayward submarines to keep them operating into the 2030s.
+OTTAWA — The Trudeau government is planning to spend billions more on the navy's four wayward submarines to keep them operating into the 2030s.

-The plan to extend the lives of the troubled vessels is included in the new Liberal defence policy, but not the price tag, which sources tell The Canadian Press will reach upwards of $2.5 billion.
+The plan to extend the lives of the troubled vessels is included in the Liberals' new defence policy and comes following calls from senior naval officers to save the controversial ships from the scrap heap.

+The actual price of the plan was not revealed in the policy document, which was released to much fanfare last week, and National Defence refused to provide a price tag following multiple requests.

 Defence Minister Harjit Sajjan looks on at CFB Esquimalt in Esquimalt, B.C., on March 2, 2017.
 (Photo: Chad Hipolito/The Canadian Press)

-The decision to upgrade the submarines follows calls from senior naval officers to save the controversial vessels from the scrap heap.

-Without the upgrades, the submarines would have to start retiring in 2022.
+Defence sources, however, have told The Canadian Press that keeping the submarines in the water for another decade will cost upwards of $2.5 billion.

+Without upgrades, the first of the submarines will reach the end of its life in 2022, according to documents obtained last year through Access to Information, with the last retired in 2027.

-Some have questioned the wisdom of spending more money on the navy's four used submarines, which have been plagued with problems since Canada bought them from Britain in 1998.
+Some have questioned the wisdom of spending more money on the four vessels, which have been plagued with problems since Canada bought them used from Britain in 1998.

-But the Liberal government has emphasized that the underwater vessels are necessary for protecting Canadian security and sovereignty.Also on HuffPost:
+While the Chretien government said at the time that it was getting a bargain by paying only $750 million, the ships have required constant repairs and upgrades just to make them seaworthy for a limited time.

+And while a number of experts have called for Canada look to purchase new submarines, rather than upgrading the ones it has, others have said the country doesn't need such expensive vessels.

 -